Marco Estrada (baseball): Toronto Blue Jays

 Estrada opened the 2016 regular season on the disabled list with a back injury.
 He made his season debut on April 10, and pitched seven shutout innings against the Boston Red Sox, leading the Blue Jays to a 3–0 victory in his 100th career start.
 In a 7–2 victory against the Philadelphia Phillies on June 15, Estrada set a Blue Jays franchise record by allowing 5 or fewer hits in 10 consecutive starts.
 On June 21, he set an MLB record by having eleven straight starts pitching six innings and allowing five hits or fewer.
 Estrada was named an All-Star for the first time in his career on July 5.
 In his first 10 starts after the All-Star break, Estrada would struggle to a 3–6 record and a 5.47 ERA.
 In his start on September 14, he became the first Blue Jay to strikeout five consecutive batters to begin a game.
 The following day, Jon Morosi of MLB Network tweeted Estrada had been pitching with a herniated disk in his back since the All-Star break.
 For the season, he was 9–9 with a 3.48 ERA, and again led the major leagues in holding opposing batters to the lowest batting average on balls in play (.234).
 He also led all major league pitchers in changeup percentage (28.6%).
-In Game 1 of the 2016 ALDS against the Texas Rangers, Estrada came within two outs of a complete game shutout, before an Elvis Andrus triple ended his outing.
+In Game 1 of the 2016 ALDS against the Texas Rangers, Estrada came within two outs of a complete-game shutout, before an Elvis Andrus triple ended his outing.
 He would receive the win with one earned run allowed in the 10–1 Blue Jays victory.

 On March 26, 2017, Blue Jays manager John Gibbons announced Estrada would get the start on Opening Day.
 Estrada finished with a career-worst 4.98 ERA, despite posting career highs in innings (186) and strikeouts (176).
 He had the lowest ground ball percentage among major league pitchers (30.3%), and the highest fly ball percentage (50.3%).

 Estrada signed a one-year, $13 million contract extension with the Blue Jays on September 20.
 Estrada struggled for the second year in a row, finishing with a 7–14 record in 143 2/3 innings.
+He became a free agent following the season.

 Oakland Athletics

 On January 25, 2019, Estrada signed a one-year contract with the Oakland Athletics.
-He was released on August 20 after compiling a 0 - 2 record in five appearances.
+He was released on August 20 after compiling a 0–2 record with a 6.85 ERA and 11 strikeouts in five appearances.